Godsmith/trainfinity3/README.md

 ## TODO

 - wagons outside platforms shall not be filled
+  - low prio, requires not having a single max_capacity for trains anymore
 - trains repath at intersections
   - train do not repath towards oncoming trains
   - trains do not repath back towards where they came (should be solved by the above)